Search Podcast

 In this GMF podcast, Senior Transatlantic Fellow Bruce Stokes and Hiddo Houben, minister counselor for trade at the EU Delegation in Washington, outline the major issues addressed at last week’s U.S.-EU Summit, including key barriers and next steps to improving the transatlantic economic relationship, as well as the role of a newly created task force.

-In 8 Minutes or Less: Former GMF Fellow Creates First Business Incubation Center in Belgrade
+34. In 8 Minutes or Less: Former GMF Fellow Creates First Business Incubation Center in Belgrade2011/12/05

 In this GMF podcast, former Urban and Regional Policy Fellow Milos Kovacevic speaks with Program Assistant Casey Kuklick to explain how he was able to use experiences from his fellowship, including travel to Boston, Pittsburgh, and Philadelphia, to build a successful new business center in Belgrade.

-In 8 minutes or less: Why the new IAEA report on Iran's nuclear program is the "most serious and most dangerous" yet
+35. In 8 minutes or less: Why the new IAEA report on Iran's nuclear program is the "most serious and most dangerous" yet2011/11/22

 In this GMF podcast, Senior Transatlantic Academy Fellow Geoffrey Kemp discusses a recent report by the International Atomic Energy Agency (IAEA) and the concerns it raises about Iran’s nuclear program.
 He also addresses future implications of the report, including new sanctions and possible next steps for Europe and the United States.